KatherineMichel/katherinemichel.github.io/doc/blog/travel/southwest-headquarters-tour-2026.md

 ### Listening Center

-We finished our tour with a visit to The Listening Center.
+We finished our tour with a visit to The Listening Center, the social media command center that monitors online trends in real time.

 ![](southwest-headquarters-tour-2026/me-in-vintage-seat.jpg)
-Me sitting in a vintage airplane seat.
+Me sitting in a vintage airplane seat

 <!--
 Swag
 -->

+An unexpected surprise... a swag gift bag!
+Super cute Southwest socks, the new Mexican cookie, souvenir safety glasses, and a real, historic boarding pass!

+## Thank You

+In addition to the tour, it was fun to get to know other tour participants and experience their excitement, too.

 Thank you to Southwest for an incredible day.
 We definitely felt the Luv!